Finding the Best Places to Retire Since 2006!

 The city is known for its nightlife, its dense art gallery districts and its trendy, high-end shopping outlets and boutiques.
 Residents enjoy a symphony orchestra, two community theaters, a performing arts center, as well as a museum of contemporary art.
 City events are as diverse as the city's population.
 There is a Tour de Scottsdale, an Arabian horse show, a culinary festival, and an arts festival.
 The Parada del Sol includes a rodeo and parade.
 Frank Lloyd Wright's masterpiece and winter home, Taliesin West and now the Frank Lloyd Wright School of Architecture, is also here.
 The Indian Bend Wash Greenbelt, the city's 12-mile flood control project, connects parks and bike paths.
 The San Francisco Giants use the city stadium for spring training.

 Although the city can nearly drain the Horseshoe Reservoir during the summer months, the body of water and surrounding land are open year-round for camping and fishing.
 Thirty golf courses have a Scottsdale address.
 Restaurants run the gamut from Italian to Chinese and are generally outstanding.
 Residential architectural styles include adobe, Mediterranean and territorial.
 Beautiful homes are the norm.
-Villa Monterey is a reasonably priced 55+ community.
+Villa Monterey is a quiet 55+ community.

 Population: 240,000 (city proper)